An Invariant of Virtual Trivalent Spatial Graphs: Introduction

 Coloring invariants of knotted objects have been widely studied in various different contexts.
 For example, \N used an algebraic structure called a \emph{ternary quasigroup} to color planar knot complements \cite{N}.
 Nelson and Pico used \emph{virtual tribrackets} to color planar complements of oriented virtual link diagrams \cite{NP}.
+Extending the ideas of \N and Nelson-Pico, Graves-Nelson-T. introduced \emph{\N algebras} to color planar complements of $Y$-oriented trivalent spatial graphs \cite{GNT}.

+In the original definition of an \N algebra given in \cite{GNT}, there is a well-definedness issue related to the partial product structure.
+Partial products can lead to violations of the Reidemeister moves, which nullifies the use of an \N algebra to define a graph invariant.
+We offer a correction to this issue with the addition of an extra axiom to the definition of an \N algebra, as described in Section \ref{sec:welld}.

-Extending the ideas of \N and Nelson-Pico, Graves, Nelson, and the second author introduced \emph{\N algebras} to color planar complements of $Y$-oriented trivalent spatial graphs \cite{GNT}.
-In this paper, we combine the notions of a virtual tribracket and a \N algebra to get a \emph{virtual \N algebra}.
-We can color the planar complements of virtual $Y$-oriented trivalent spatial graphs by a virtual \N algebra.
-We prove that the number of colorings of a graph by a virtual \N algebra is an invariant of the graph.\\
+In this paper, we combine the ideas of a virtual tribracket and a \N algebra to define a \emph{virtual \N algebra}, as stated in Definition \ref{def:vnalg} in Section \ref{sec:nalgs}.
+Virtual \N algebras can be used to color the planar complements of virtual $Y$-oriented trivalent spatial graphs.
+Our main result proves that the number of colorings of a graph by a virtual \N algebra is an invariant of the graph.\\

+\textbf{Main result}(Theorem 3.6) \emph{Let $X$ be a virtual \N algebra and $\Gamma$ a virtual $Y$-oriented trivalent spatial graph.
+The number of $X$-colorings of the planar complement of $\Gamma$ is invariant under the virtual $Y$-oriented Reidemeister moves, and is therefore an integer-valued invariant of virtual $Y$-oriented trivalent spatial graphs.}\\

-\emph{Organization of the paper.} In Section \ref{sec:Rmoves}, we discuss the virtual $Y$-oriented Reidemesiter moves for virtual $Y$-oriented trivalent spatial graphs.
-Section \ref{sec:nalgs} reviews virtual tribrackets, \N algebras, and introduces virtual \N algebras.
-We also prove our main result in Section \ref{sec:nalgs}.
-Much of the work in this paper is computational, and in Section \ref{sec:comp} we share the computational results and give links to usable data sets.\\
+\emph{Organization of the paper.} In Section \ref{sec:Rmoves}, we discuss the virtual $Y$-oriented Reidemeister moves for virtual $Y$-oriented trivalent spatial graphs.
+Section \ref{sec:nalgs} reviews the foundational definitions of tribrackets, virtual tribrackets, \N algebras, and the associated coloring invariants for these structures.
+We state our new definition of virtual \N algebras and prove our main result.
+In Section \ref{sec:welld}, we discuss the well-definedness issues of the original definition of an \N algebra and give a corrected definition of a \emph{partially defined \N algebra}, and extend this notion to \emph{partially defined virtual \N algebras} as well.
+Much of the work in this paper is computational, and in Section \ref{sec:comp} we share the computational results and give links to generative code to use the data sets.\\

-\emph{Acknowledgments.} The authors would like to thank Sam Nelson for suggesting this project.
-The first author was partially supported by the NSERC grant RGPIN-2018-04350.
+\emph{Acknowledgments.} The authors would like to thank Sam Nelson for helpful conversations, and our anonymous referee for catching an important error.
+The second author was partially supported by the NSERC grant RGPIN-2018-04350.
+This project occurred in part as an undergraduate student research project through Elon University where the first author was mentored by the second author.

-\section{virtual Y-oriented Reidemeister Moves}
+\section{Virtual Y-oriented Reidemeister Moves}